 We don’t recommend free-feeding your Pom as unlimited access to his food can result in obesity which can cause many different serious health conditions like cancer, osteoarthritis, diabetes, and heart disease.
 Instead, offer him his serving and remove the bowl after 15 minutes or when he decides he’s done.

 That said, underfeeding your Pom can have equally devastating side effects.
 Toy breeds have very high metabolic rates and can burn through their meals in just a few hours.
 If you don’t feed your Pom enough, you’re putting him at risk of developing hypoglycemia which can cause lethargy, muscle tremors, seizures, and in severe cases, death.

 You will know if you’re feeding your adult Pom the right amount if he’s staying at a consistent weight.
 If you notice weight gain, you might consider cutting back a little bit on his portions or reaching out to your vet for advice.

 How Often Should I Feed My Pom?

 Pomeranians have high energy levels and will require food at regular intervals to maintain these levels.
-A Pom puppy should have between three and four meals a day which can then be reduced to two meals once he reaches adulthood.
+A Pom puppy should have between 3 and 4 meals a day which can then be reduced to 2 meals once he reaches adulthood.

 Keep in mind that puppies will need to eat more often and will sometimes have larger appetites if they’re going through a growth spurt, so if he’s begging for more after his meal, offer a second feeding.